v-p-b/oracle_forms/README.md

 The `OracleFormsTester/` directory contains a Burp Suite extension that performs decryption, Message parsing and Scanner insertion point selection (Eclipse project).

 To use these programs include `frmall.jar` archive provided by Oracle Forms  in your classpath.
+New Burp versions seem to have changed how Java libraries are being loaded (see #9).
+The folder with the fmrall.jar must be added to the JAVA Environment in the BurpSuite Extender Options.

 The following files outside the extension directory are simple utility programs that can help further develop the extension: